Trading after 1am in the Brisbane City Council area

 - install closed-circuit television (CCTV) at entrances and exits

 - responsibly promote alcohol and happy hours

 - prevent irresponsible drinking games and competitions.

-You are exempt from additional compliance in the BCC area if your liquor licence meets any of the following conditions:
+You’re exempt from additional compliance conditions in the BCC area if your liquor licence meets any of the following conditions:

-- your premises is only authorised to trade after 1am on New Year's Day
+- you're only authorised to trade after 1am on New Year's Day

 - your premises is a detached bottle shop